 Use of fuel that does not comply with EN 590 or similar can lead to engine power loss, increased wear or engine damage and loss of warranty.

-Do not use marine diesel oils, heating oils or entirely or partially plant-based diesel fuels, such as rape seed oil or bio diesel, Aquazole and similar diesel-water emulsions.
+Do not use marine diesel oils, heating oils, Aquazole and similar dieselwater emulsions.
 Diesel fuels must not be diluted with fuels for petrol engines.